fernandodof/frontend-dev-challenge/README.md

 ## Copyright

-- This template was [downloaded](https://github.com/StartBootstrap/startbootstrap-sb-admin-2) for free and the code was changed and adapted to our needs.
+- This template was [downloaded](https://github.com/StartBootstrap/startbootstrap-sb-admin-2) for free and the code was adapted to our needs.